COPA-DATA/grafana-iiot-services-api-datasource/README.md

 This Datasource provides support for COPA-DATA's IIoT Services API to request metrics from IIoT Services installations.

+**Important: The source code of the datasource and the respective documentation is provided as is and is not covered by COPA-DATA's support and product lifecycle.
+You can re-use and modify the code as desired under the conditions of the MIT license.
+Please especially note the exclusion of any warranty and liability in case of any problems or damage resulting from this software, as stated in the MIT license.**

 For general information on the IIoT Services and the involved components, please refer to https://www.copadata.com/en/ or sales@copadata.com.
 The online documentation for the zenon software platform is available via https://onlinehelp.copadata.com/

 ## Prerequisites
-The following prerequisites need to me met in order to use this datasource:
+The following prerequisites need to be met in order to use this datasource:
-- working IIoT Services (Service Grid) installation with IIoT Services (Service Grid) API >= 10.2.2109.17002
+- working IIoT Services (Service Grid) installation with IIoT Services (Service Grid) API >= 12.0.2307.4002
+**Hint:** For versions prior 12.0, you can use this latest version of the datasource demo code, but please refer to the configuration instructions for version 1.2.0 of the datasource plugin (https://github.com/COPA-DATA/grafana-iiot-services-api-datasource/tree/v1.2.0)
 - Grafana Version >= 8.3.0

 ## Supported data queries